 Dehydration is one of the most common complications of food poisoning.
 This is because of the diarrhea and vomiting that you’re experiencing.

 To replenish lost fluids, it’s important to ramp up water consumption.
 If you’re throwing up, start by slowly drinking a sip of water until liquids are tolerated.
 Then build up slowly from there.

 Keep in mind that your body is comprised primarily of water.
 It’s the body’s master cleanser, flusher, and detoxifier.
 Keeping your fluid intake continuous will play a role in how quickly your body recovers from illness.

-Water is the most economical and universally effective way to help your body heal.
-Ideally, you want to consume clean, purified water from a trusted home filter, or bottled source.
+Water’s the most economical and universally effective way to help your body heal.
+Ideally, you want to consume clean, purified water from a trusted home filter or bottled source.

 Let your doctor know if you become dehydrated.
-Severe dehydration during pregnancy might require hospitalization and/or an IV to issue fluids.
+Severe dehydration during pregnancy might require hospitalization or an IV to issue fluids.

 For these reasons, it’s important to be careful about what you eat during pregnancy.

 Food safety is important during pregnancy.
 To avoid getting sick, follow all of your doctor’s instructions for preparing food, and avoid foods that aren’t pregnancy-safe.

 There are several precautions you can take in order to minimize your chances of experiencing food poisoning while pregnant.